Plan for Safe Return

 When possible, the District will increase the introduction of outdoor air and/or higher SEER filtration to improve ventilation and indoor air quality.
 Student transportation vehicles will be sanitized at the beginning and end of every shift using EPA-approved disinfectants.

-The District will comply with privacy laws and the recommended protocols for quarantine and isolation of either the Two Rivers Public Health Department or the Nebraska Department of Health and Human Services.
-An internal tracking document has been created to record the dates, medical orders, and isolation requirements for students and staff across the District, accessible only to authorized District personnel and the Two Rivers Public Health Department.
+The District will comply with privacy laws and the recommended protocols for quarantine and isolation of the Nebraska Department of Health and Human An internal tracking document has been created to record the dates, medical orders, and isolation requirements for students and staff across the District, accessible only to authorized District personnel.
 The District will use its website to publish the most current recommendations concerning quarantine and isolation as well as utilize its communications system (email, text, voice) and translation services to inform households.

 Students and staff who show symptoms of COVID will be encouraged to stay home.
 Those symptoms will be communicated to students, their families, and staff in multiple translations using the District’s website, social media platforms, and communications system.
 Available substitute teachers will be identified and principals will assist in developing staffing plans to cover the classrooms of quarantined or isolated staff members.